jbcodeforce/flink-studies/docs/coding/flink-sql.md

 [See the getting started](./getting-started.md) to run locally with a sql client.

+### Main use cases

+Flink and Flink SQL can be used in two main categories of application:

+1. Reactive application, event-driven
+1. Data products with real-time white box ETL pipeline: schematizing, cleaning, enriching for data lake, lake house, feature store or vector store.

+## Parallel with Database

+Database applications are classified in one of the two domains of Online Transaction Processing (OLTP) or Online Analytical Processing (OLAP) used for business reporting.

+Databases have catalog, database, tables, views, materialized views.
+The most important component is the Query processor, which receives queries and then plans before the execution using the catalog (metadata of the tables. functions...), then executes the query using the Storage engine to access to the data to finally generate the results.

+The `views` are virtual tables based on the result of the SQL queries.
+Some Database has also the `Materialized View` that caches the results into a physical table.
+For example, a group_by on an aggregate, may cache the result by the grouping element and the aggregate in a new table.
+Materialized view can be updated by a full refresh, executing the query again, or with incremental result.

+Flink SQL uses dynamic table, coming from data streams, and use material view with incremental updates.
+It is not a database but a query processor.
+The catalog in Confluent Cloud is accessing the schema registry for a topic. and the execution of the query is done on Flink cluser that access to records in topics.

+Flink can support exactly once or at least once (duplicates are possible) guarantee, depending of the configuration and the external systems used for input and output tables.

+For effectively exactly once processing the source needs to be replayable and the sink needs to support transaction.
+Kafka topics support both, and the consumer protocol supports the `read-committed` semantic.
+Transaction scope is at the single-key level.
+While ACID transaction in database supports multiple keys integrity.

 ## SQL programming examples

 Flink SQL tables are dynamic, because they change overtime, and some tables are more a changelog stream than static tables.